Myra-pmrev1285 December 15, 2019

 There are four primary pieces to the Myra portal software.

 - The myra directory holds the web site programs.
 This is the main directory of the web programs.

 - The myra-local directory holds the local site's web programs and files.
 These are mostly templates and images that will not be touched when Myra-pm is updated.

 - This directory contains the support scripts for the web site programs in the myra directory.
-For security, this directory needs to be located outside of the web directory.
-Some of the scripts provide an interface to the Linix sudo facility allowing the web programs to escalate privileges if needed to maintain its database and gallery info.
+This directory needs to be located outside of the web directory.
+Some of the scripts interface to the Linix sudo facility.

 File, folder and command button icons are from Silk Icons, http://famfamfam.com/lab/icons/silk/.

 Slides shows and dialog boxes are presented using Fancybox by Janis Skarnelis, http://fancybox.net/.

 The functions used to reorder slides by dragging and dropping them on the page came from DragSort, http://dragsort.codeplex.com/.

 Image slide and thumbnail sizing and rotation is provided by the ImageMagick library, http://imagemagick.org/.

 In-page editing and fancy text editing is provided by TinyMCE by Moxiecode Systems AB. at http://tinymce.com/.